Dazzlatron/Dazzlatron/README.md

 - 👋 Hi, I’m @Dazzlatron (Real name Daryn)
 - 👀 I’m interested in music art and technology
-- 🌱 I’m currently learning how to use and implement SASS, NPM & GULP
+- 🌱 I’m currently learning how to use and implement SASS and REACT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dazgraphic@gmail.com